api3dao/oev-docs/docs/oev-searchers/in-depth/index.md

 1. Bridge funds to the OEV network
 2. Deposit funds to the OevAuctionHouse contract
-3. Monitor off-chain signed data for dAPIs used by the dApp
+3. Monitor off-chain signed data for data feeds used by the dApp
 4. Simulate the data feed update on-chain to determine OEV opportunities
 5. Place a bid on the OEV Network
 6. Wait for the auction to end